-A job offer from a U.S. employer is a basic requirement for the O visa.
-There is no annual limit on the number of people who can receive O visas.
+A job offer from a U.S. employer is a basic requirement for the O-1 visa.
+There is no annual limit on the number of people who can receive O-1 visas.

-Some of the advantages and disadvantages of the O visa include:
+Some of the advantages and disadvantages of the O-1 visa or status include:

 O-1 visas can be given only on the basis of a person's individual qualifications.
-Being a members of a group or team will not, by itself, qualify someone for an O-1 visa.
+Being a member of a group or team will not, by itself, qualify someone for an O-1 visa.